 You will then be required to give the funds to them or have the money ready in your bank.

-Chapter 4: What if the property is already rented with a tenant?
+What if the property is already rented by a tenant?

 Am I eligible for the rebate if the property is already rented?

-It’s best to check with your solicitor or conveyancer on this to make sure this is all possible in your situation.
+It’s best to check with your solicitor or conveyancer to make sure this is possible in your situation.

-If you have a current tenant in the property and are in no rush to move in, you might be allowed to let them to stay in the property.
+If you have a current tenant in the property and are in no rush to move in, you might be allowed to let them stay there.

-This could also be a helpful negotiation strategy if the landlord is currently living in the home, and it’s due to the financial stress that they are selling.
-Allowing them to move out a little later will take the ease off the move for them, and it means you’ll get rent money for another five months.
+If the landlord is currently living in the home and is selling due to financial stress, you can use it as a helpful negotiation strategy.
+Allowing them to move out a little later will take the pressure off the move for them, and you will get rent money for another 5 months!

-Again the specific rules around this vary state to state, so check with your local office of state revenue or conveyancer before going down this path.
+Quick reminder: The specific rules about this vary from state to state, so check with your local office of state revenue or conveyancer before going down this path.